SUMMARY OF CHANGES

 AUTO LOAN INTEREST DEDUCTION:

 This deduction is above the line also.
-You can deduct up to $10,000 in interest per year.
+You can deduct up to $10,000 in personal interest per year.
+(This doesn’t change business interest.)

 The vehicle must be new, purchased with a loan originated after December 31, 2024, and its final assembly point must be in the US.
 The vehicle must be for personal use, not for business or commercial.
 The loan must be secured by a first lien on the vehicle and may not be from a family member.